 Make sure you carefully consider which method is most advantageous to you.
 If you claim mileage your first year, you can switch to actual car expenses the next year.
 But if you choose the actual method the first year, you're locked in and can't switch to mileage later on.

 This is on a per-auto basis.
-So in theory, you could have two vehicles each using a different method.
+So in theory, you could have two vehicles and employ a different method for each one.
 The only rule is that you can’t alternate between methods on the same vehicle.

 How much can you write off for car depreciation?